-See Caroline Flack's dating past as she confirms Andrew Brady romance
+See Caroline Flack's famous dating past from Prince Harry to Niall Horan

 Caroline Flack is one of the most popular telly presenters out there.
 She’s witty, honest and sassy as hell – not to mention she fronts our favourite reality show EVER (we’re obviously talking about Love Island FYI).

-But while the 38-year-old spends most of her time making us LOL on the telly, she’s also had some pretty high profile relationships off-screen.
+But while the 39-year-old spends most of her time making us LOL on the telly, she’s also had some pretty high profile relationships off-screen.

+But Caz’s latest rumoured romance is a little more low key, as she was recently spotted getting cosy with personal trainer Bradley Simmonds.

+A source later revealed to The Sun that the pair are ‘head over heels’ and are ‘officially dating’ after meeting at the gym a few months ago.

-And Caz’s latest romance is just that, as she recently confirmed she’s dating Celebrity Big Brother and The Apprentice hunk Andrew Brady.
+Back in March 2018, Caroline confirmed she was dating Celebrity Big Brother and The Apprentice star Andrew Brady.

-Sharing a snap of the celeb pair on Facebook, Flackers can be seen giving 27-year-old Andrew a big ol’ kiss on the lips as they enjoyed some time in the snow together.
-Cute, right?

-Apparently, the pair have been secretly dating for a while after meeting on a night out in East London, and it’s clearly the real deal as CBB presenter Rylan Neal-Clark was quick to comment on the snap: ‘F**K RIGHT OFF This is amaze’.
+Unfortunately, things didn’t exactly run smoothly for these two and after getting engaged in April, they faced a tumultuous few months before finally calling it quits for good in December.

+Speaking about the break up in a lengthy open letter on You magazine earlier this month, Caroline wrote: ‘I absolutely loved being engaged [to Andrew] but things didn’t pan out and that caused me pain; of course it did.
+I’m a person not a caricature.
+It was a sad time when I broke off my engagement and I was hurting.

 Caroline Flack and Prince Harry

-Yup, before Prince Haz was all loved up with fiance Meghan Markle, he actually spent some time with our very own Caroline.
+Yup, before Prince Harry was all loved up with wife Meghan Markle, he actually spent some time with our very own Caroline.
 We’re not jealous at all…

 Opening up about her flame-haired ex in autobiography Storm in a C Cup, the X Factor star revealed she was once ‘Prince Harry’s bit of rough’ after being introduced by a mutual friend back in 2009.